Giftbit/Lightrail-API-V2-Docs/docs/home.md

 }
 ```

-As a result of this transaction, the promotion was applied, the customer's account has been charged $20, and finally their credit card was charged the remaining $5.20.
+As a result of this transaction, the promotion was applied, the customer's account has been charged $20, and finally, their credit card was charged the remaining $5.20.
 As you can see, Lightrail handles the complexity of applying the promotion, calculating tax and charging the various payment sources, all within a single transaction.
 Lightrail returns a summary and detailed information of the transaction so that it's easy to display a breakdown to the customer.